 3. Vocational Interviewing and Counselling

 Typically, this is the first step in the VR process and every professional should have skills in these areas.
 This domain examines the techniques and implications of vocational interviewing: what information is important, how is trust built, what should be documented, how to elicit information, etc. The professional also needs a solid understanding of vocational counselling techniques including: understanding the end-goal, understanding the client needs / goals, working with the difficult client, moving the client forward, cross-cultural / gender implications, development of return to work plan, etc.

 Not all VR professionals will undertake assessments of clients but everyone needs to have a clear understanding of their uses and implications.
-There should be an understanding of: when assessments are used, the types of assessments which can be used (e.g., aptitude, interest, achievement), what the various assessments test, how to read and understand an assessment, defining the questions to be asked of the assessor, transferable skills analysis, using computer software programs, statistics (e.g., standard deviation, mean, median, mode, etc.), etc.
+There should be an understanding of: when assessments are used, the types of assessment which can be used (e.g., aptitude, interest, achievement), what the various assessment tests are, how to read and understand an assessment, defining the questions to be asked of the assessor, transferable skills analysis, using computer software programs for testing, statistics (e.g., standard deviation, mean, median, mode, etc.), etc.

 One of the major directions within all professions over the past number of years is the understanding of the diversity of clients.
 This domain examines the various diverse groups (e.g., gender, cultural, racial, sexual orientation, etc.) and the implications for the VR process.
 VR professionals should understand: how to identify one’s own biases, working with diverse groups, using community / family resources, understanding the implications of diversity on return to work, etc.

 6. Job Development and Placement